Krawabbel/go-lox/README.md

 [![Go Coverage](https://github.com/Krawabbel/go-lox/wiki/coverage.svg)](https://raw.githack.com/wiki/Krawabbel/go-lox/coverage.html)

-The Lox interpreter found in this repository is an adaptation of the bytecode VM (C-)implementation proposed by Robert Nystrom in his highly recommended book 'Crafting Interpreters'.
+The Lox interpreter found in this repository is an adaptation of the bytecode VM implementation in C proposed by Robert Nystrom in his highly recommended book 'Crafting Interpreters'.

 ## Build and Run